Yarmouth, Maine: Bus

 The only bus route that services the town is Greater Portland Metro's BREEZ.
-It has fourteen southbound services to Portland and thirteen northbound services to Brunswick on weekdays and an abbreviated Saturday schedule.
+It runs thirteen times between Portland and Brunswick on weekdays and an abbreviated Saturday schedule.
 There is no service on Sundays.
 On weekdays, the first southbound service arrives in Yarmouth at around 6.15 AM and the last one at around 8.45 PM.
 The first northbound service arrives at around 6.45 AM and the last one at around 9.50 PM.
 On weekends, the first of five southbound services arrives at around 9.45 AM and the last one at around 7.50 PM.
 The first of six northbound services arrives at around 8.30 AM and the last one at around 9.00 PM.

 There are three bus stop locations: the park and ride lot at the southbound exit 15 ramp of I-295, on Main Street in front of Yarmouth Town Hall, and on either side of Route 1 at Hannaford.